hmfaysal/hmfaysal-omega-theme/_posts/2015-02-24-ECommonsStrategy.md

 NICIS could indeed go a long way to providing a bedrock of trust, but more important, I think, is the aspect of **constituency**.
 I submit that a Commons could bring this about and improve things from a resource provider's point of view.

-# So, your place or mine...  ?
+# So, your place or mine

 Let's take a look at how a Commons would improve things from the researchers' perspective.

 The pillars of cyberinfrastructure have been identified in South Africa as **Data**, **HPC** and **Network**.
 These pillars make particular sense from a national funding agency perspective, influencing development of centralised interventions.
 However, in the real world, it's very hard to build something using only one pillar, be it a pillar of "techonlogy", or an institutional pillar.
 The point is that research is conducted with judicious, sometimes ubiquitous usage of all of these technology pillars, and frequently across institutional boundaries.
 Researchers do not identify as "HPC" users or "Data" users - and certainly not as belonging to a particular institute - they are simply researchers, so funding their activities within the ambit of any of these "pillars" creates unnecessary barriers.
 While the pillars are useful for funding agencies to channel their commitments into significant hardware investments, a false dichotomy has been created between services which are in reality complementary.
 The separation of pillars, while necessary and useful to central funding agencies, thus creates tension and inefficiencies both in the technical community entrusted to build and operate them, as well as the scientific communities which come to rely on them.
 There are very good reasons for having centralised funding (in order to address issues at scale) as well as independent or institutional funding streams (to ensure that there is a multiplicity and diversity in research and resources), however as often occurs, some convergence in activities is almost inevitable.
 When this occurs, whether it is technological, methodological, or scientific convergence, a means should exist whereby experience and resources can be shared.

 ## 'Government Housing' vs 'Community Projects' - ensuring constituency-based participation

 Ok, this bit is going to be controversial... bear with me, and remember that I'm trying to make an argument, in order to get to the facts, so feel free to comment (constructively :smile:) down below.

 So, not all South Africans have equal access to e-Science resources and services.
 It is unrealistic to insist that all research universities will instate and host their own institutional HPC centres, let alone stand-alone e-Science Centres; this can only be effectively done in a certain environment and at a certain scale.
 However, we cannot accept such inequalities in our scientific communities, and efforts should be made to ensure access to quality services and performant resources irrespective of geographic location.
 This could be done by distributing resources, paid for by some central fund, to remote and disadvantaged communities; I refer to this as the "Government Housing" option - whereby a researcher at a disadvantage just has to wait patiently until the central bureaucracy disburses what it's able to in order to respond to their need.
 There are obvious issues with this, foremost the there is lack of choice and limited resources.

 > ***"But certainly having hardware on-hand to work with is beneficial to both the technical and the scientific communities which are isolated by the Digital Divide ?
 Surely giving these people something, even if it's second-hand equipment, is better than nothing !?"*** <br>
 > - You, shrieking in disblief.